JamieT966/project-portfolio-1/README.md

 ### Navigation Bar Header

 * The header/ navigation bar features on all three pages of the website.
-This features the logo, home page, gallery and contact us to allow for easy navigation.
+This features the logo, home page, gallery and contacts us to allow for easy navigation.
 The logo takes you back the user back to the home page.

 * This allows users to navigate to any page, at any time, on any device.